openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-      let local: Type = parameter /* here 'parameter' is the expression in the form of simple name */ local = new Type () /* here 'local' is the expression in the form of qualified name */
+      let local: Type = parameter /* here 'parameter' is the expression in the form of simple name */ local = new Type () /* here 'local' is the expression in the form of simple name */
-      local = packageName.someGlobalVariable /* here qualifiedName
+      local = compilationUnitName.someGlobalVariable /* here qualifiedName
-          refers to a global variable imported from some package */ }
+          refers to a global variable imported from some compilation unit */ }

 |